UTNuclearRobotics/turret_aim_control/README.md

 ## Running the Packages

 This basic demo will setup a virtual turret aiming at a circular rotating target.
-Make sure to create a new terminal and source the `install/setup.bash` before running any of these commands.
+Make sure to create a new terminal and source the workspace `install/setup.bash` before running any of these commands.

 Spawn the turret in RViz.
 ```